-Most ironwork was unsigned.
+Most ironwork is unsigned.
 A few signatures of note are Geiss, Lehmann, Hossaur, and Devaranne.
 Similar steel mesh jewelry was also produced in Woodstock, England.
 These items are usually decorated with small steel flowers, sequins, stars and the like.